shridy2510/TranslateExtension/README.md

 HTML, CSS, JavaScript, Chrome Storage API

 Example:
-When I double-clicked cookies on some random website, it showed:
+When I double-clicked case on some random website, it showed:

-cookies          ✕
+case        ✕
+/keɪs/
-/ˈkʊkiz/   🔊
+🔊
 Translation
 noun
-- A small, flat, baked good which is either crisp or soft but firm.
-- A sweet baked good (as in the previous sense) usually having chocolate chips, fruit, nuts, etc. baked into it.
+An actual event, situation, or fact.
+Example 1: For a change, in this case, he was telling the truth.
+A given condition or state.
 verb
-- To send a cookie to (a user, computer, etc.).
-noun
-- Affectionate name for a cook.
-noun
-- A cucoloris.
+To propose hypothetical cases.